 - Black Widow.
 Known as one of the most venomous spiders in the country, these aggressive spiders have absolutely no fear of people and are not afraid to attack to protect their nests.
 Female back widows can lay eggs four to eight times during a summer season, making them aggressive for very long periods of time.
 Many people react to the venom and need emergency care.

 - Brown Recluse.
 This light brown spider has very long straight legs and can run very fast.
 The spiders can get very large and are very aggressive.
 While their venom is not as toxic as the Black Widow, it has a very dangerous enzyme in it that can lead to skin lesions.
 Many people that are bitten by a brown recluse have to undergo skin grafts at the area of the bite.

 It can be very difficult to keep spiders out of your home without professional treatment.
 Spiders can easily crawl through openings that are microscopic and they are naturally good at hiding and disguising themselves.

 Spiders tend to put up webs in areas where they believe prey will pass.
 Always look around window sills and door openings on both the interior and exterior of your home.
 Dark areas are also very common for spiders to live, including the spaces under your dressers.

-If you believe that your home or property is being invaded with spiders, especially brown recluse or black widows, it is very important to get your home inspected by a professional pest control company to avoid injuries to people or pets.
+If you believe that your home or property is being invaded with spiders, especially brown recluse or black widows, it is very important to call a professional Las Vegas pest control company to avoid injuries to people or pets.